Dental Implants Lifespan…and Key Maintenance Tips

 • The quality of the implant

-• The surgeon’s skill
+• The surgeon’s expertise.

 • The patient’s overall health and oral hygiene